 - Antoine Houlou-Garcia, Le monde est-il mathématique ?
 Les maths au prisme des sciences humaines (Paris: Honoré Champion, 2015) French Studies, 70.3 (July 2016)

-- Book: Co-translation of Christian Biet and Christophe Triau, What is Theatre?
+- Co-translation of Christian Biet and Christophe Triau, What is Theatre?
 (Oxford: Routledge, 2018)

 - Christian Biet, “The evolution of French Tragedy in the 17th and 18th centuries, from scenic cruelty to the dramatic poem”, in A Cultural History of Tragedy, ed.
 Rebecca Bushnell (London: Bloomsbury, 2019)